treasure-data/treasure-boxes/machine-learning-box/multi-touch-attribution/README.md

 $ td wf start mta mta_shapley --session now
 ```

 By default, the workflow automatically imports a dummy dataset to `mta_sample.touchpoints`.
 Edit [`config/params.yml`](./config/params.yml) if you use your own dataset.

+Meanwhile, [`config/model.json`](./config/model.json) enables you to further customize the model.
+See [`docs/more.md`](./docs/more.md) for more information about the advanced config parameters.

 ## Output